LaurentTardif/bibliography/devops/ansible/src/site/markdown/ansible.md

 * ansible_port
     The ssh port number, if not 22
 * ansible_user
-    The default ssh user name to use.
+    The default ssh username  to use.

 **Specific to the SSH connection**: